 Youth Offending: Critical Perspectives provides a grounding in issues of youth offending.
 The module contains an introduction to policies around children, youth and crime and provides a background to current practices around the management of youth offending, in particular the issues of case and risk management.
 It will explore issues affecting youth offending but will place these in a critical and international context.

-Module code: SPY2138
+Module code: SPY2163

 Credits: 20

 You’ll write a dissertation on a topic you are passionate or curious about in Year 3.
 You’ll also investigate issues around the sociology of the body and emotions, from the impact of body dissatisfaction, to how physical and mental ill health impacts the body and mind.
-You’ll get to choose three modules to study that interest you most – you could explore topics such as terrorism, childhood and sexuality, animals and society, or autism.
+You’ll get to choose two modules to study that interest you most – you could explore topics such as terrorism, childhood and sexuality, animals and society, or autism.

-Dissertation provides an opportunity for you to engage in an independent study of a relevant area of social science area of your choice, supported by tutorial guidance and supervision to deliver an extended piece of writing.
+Dissertation provides an opportunity for you to engage in an independent study of a relevant area of social science of your choice, supported by tutorial guidance and supervision to deliver an extended piece of writing.

-Module code: SPY3100
+Module code: SPY3140

 Credits: 40